spookylukey/django-views-the-right-way/docs/_sources/detail-view.rst.txt

 Brandon Rhodes has `an excellent discussion on mixins in his talk on Python anti-patterns <https://youtu.be/S0No2zSJmks?t=3095>`_.
-He also specifically calls out Django CBV mixins (though manages to avoid saying ‘Django’), and in my opinion his analysis is spot on.
+He also specifically calls out Django CBV mixins (though he manages to avoid saying ‘Django’), and in my opinion his analysis is spot on.

 .. _DetailView comparison: